After Your First Float: What Comes Next

 The First Few Hours

-You might feel spacey.
-This is normal.
-Your brain just spent 60-90 minutes without external stimulation.
-It takes a little time to readjust to gravity, light, and sound.
-We keep our post-float area quiet for this reason.
+Expect some spaciness.
+Your brain just spent 60 to 90 minutes without external stimulation.
+Readjusting to gravity, light, and sound takes a few minutes.
+We keep the post-float area quiet for this reason.

-Your muscles feel loose.
-The Epsom salt solution relaxes muscle tension in ways that massage can’t.
-You’ve been floating in 1,000 pounds of dissolved magnesium sulfate.
-Your body absorbed some of that magnesium, which helps with muscle relaxation and sleep.
+Your muscles will feel loose.
+The Epsom salt solution relaxes muscle tension in ways massage can’t match.
+You’ve been floating in 1,000 pounds of dissolved magnesium sulfate, and your body absorbed some of it.
+Magnesium aids both muscle relaxation and sleep.

-Colors and sounds might seem more vivid.
-When you remove sensory input for an extended period, your brain becomes more sensitive when the input returns.
-This effect fades over a few hours, but many people find it pleasant.
+Colors and sounds may seem sharper.
+Prolonged sensory deprivation makes the brain more sensitive when input returns.
+The effect fades over a few hours.
+Most people find it pleasant.

 You might be hungry.
-Floating is physically passive but metabolically active.
-Your body is doing repair work.
-A good meal after a float is a good idea.
+Floating is passive but metabolically active.
+Your body has been doing repair work.
+Eat something.

 That Night

-Most first-time floaters sleep exceptionally well the night after their session.
-The combination of physical relaxation, magnesium exposure, and nervous system reset creates ideal conditions for deep sleep.
+Most first-time floaters sleep well after their session.
+Physical relaxation, magnesium exposure, and a reset nervous system tend to produce deep sleep.

 The Next Few Days